nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.crc

-  This `int` attribute specifies the nRF24L01's CRC (cyclic redundancy checking) encoding scheme in terms of byte length.
   CRC is a way of making sure that the transmission didn't get corrupted over the air.

   A valid input value is in range [0,2]: